Aladdin (2019 film): Box office

 Aladdin grossed $356.6 million in the United States and Canada, and $695.1 million in other territories, for a worldwide total of $1.051 billion, against a production budget of $183 million.
+It was the ninth-highest-grossing film of 2019.
 The film crossed the $1 billion mark on July 26, 2019, becoming the 41st film to reach the milestone.
 Deadline Hollywood calculated the net profit of the film to be $356 million, when factoring together all expenses and revenues.

 In the United States and Canada, Aladdin was released alongside Booksmart and Brightburn, and was projected to gross around $80 million from 4,476 theaters over its four-day opening weekend over Memorial Day.
 While Disney was projecting a $75–85 million debut, some independent trackers had the film opening to as low as $65 million or as high as $100 million.
 The film made $31 million on its first day, including $7 million from Thursday night previews, the second-best total of the Disney live action remakes.
 The film ended up overperforming, grossing $91.5 million in its three-day opening weekend, and $116.8 million over four days during the extended Memorial Day frame.
 It was the third biggest opening of 2019 at the time (behind Avengers: Endgame and Captain Marvel), and the fifth-highest Memorial Day launch ever, as well as the best debut of Ritchie's career and second best of Smith's.
 The film then grossed $11.9 million on its fifth day, the biggest post-Memorial Day Tuesday ever.
 In its second weekend, the film made $42.3 million, finishing second, behind newcomer Godzilla: King of the Monsters, and then made $24.7 million in its third weekend, finishing third.
 It retained the third-place position at the box office during its fourth and fifth weekends with $17.3 million and $13.2 million, respectively.
 Aladdin ended its box office run as the eighth highest-grossing film of 2019 in the U.S. and Canada.